Additional Installation Information

 Step 5

-In the Serial Port Output area, click the Use physical serial port on the host or the Connect via Network radio button and click Next.
+In the Serial Port Output area, select the Use physical serial port on the host radio button or the Connect via Network radio button and then click Next.

 • If you choose the Connect via Network option, you must open the firewall ports over the ESXi server.

 • If you select the Use physical serial port on the host, choose the port.
-You may choose one of the following two options:
+You must choose the port.
+There are two options available:

-• /dev/ttyS0 (In the DOS or Windows operating system, this will appear as COM1).
+• /dev/ttyS0 (In the DOS or Windows operating system, this appears as COM1).

-• /dev/ttyS1 (In the DOS or Windows operating system, this will appear as COM2).
+• /dev/ttyS1 (In the DOS or Windows operating system, this appears as COM2).

 Step 6